iotaledger/wallet.rs/bindings/java/examples/android-app/README.md

 # Setup

-### Generating the java files
+## Generating the java files
 In order to generate the Java files; we need to run manually cargo once.

-This step will require `cargo build --release --target=$TARGET` in `wallet.rs/bindings/java/native`.
+This step will require you to run `cargo build --release --target=$TARGET` in `wallet.rs/bindings/java/native`.

 Replace `$TARGET` with one of the enabled targets inside you `build.gradle` `archTriplets` (options are armeabi-v7a, arm64-v8a, x86, x86_64)

 ### Cross compile note

-In order to build on windows, we need to add android triplets to our VCPKG.
+In order to build on windows, we need to add android triplets to our VCPKG and use that during compilation.
 [TODO]

 Currently cross compiling has only worked on WSL/Linux.
 If you wish to use android studio in windows, first make the android target binaries in WSL/Linux, then copy them over to `src/main/jniLibs/$TARGET/`.
+(See step "Generating the java files", but do that for each enabled target in WSL/Linux)

 Afterwards you need to comment out all `archTriplets` in `build.gradle`.
-You will still need to copy the `libc++_shared.so` from the step above for each ARCH

 ## Android studio